The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

 GearUp4CF Bike Ride

 GearUp4CF is a fundraising event to help Cystic Fibrosis Canada in its search for a cure for a disease affecting many Canadians including children.
-In 2025 the event happens on Saturday, June 21st (so a week later than last year, and the weekend after Father’s Day).
+In 2025 the event happened on Saturday, June 21st (so a week later than last year, and the weekend after Father’s Day).

 Playland Amusement Park